Beyond-jQuery/book/manuscript/async-tasks.md

 })
 ~~~~~~~

 The above code is commonly referred to as "callback hell".
+Each callback function must be nested inside of the previous one in order to make use of its result.
 As you can see, the callback system does _not_ scale very well.
 Let's look at another example which further confirms this conclusion.
-This time, we need to send three separate ajax requests concurrently.
-We want to know when all requests have completed and if one or more failed.
-Either way, we need to notify our user with the result.
+This time, we need to send three files submitted for a product in three separate ajax requests to three separate endpoints concurrently.
+We need to know when all requests have completed and if one or more of these requests failed.
+Regardless of the outcome, we need to notify our user with the result.
 If we are stuck using error-first callbacks, our solution is a bit of a mess:

 {title="using callbacks to support a series of dependent async tasks", lang=javascript}
 ~~~~~~~